uswong/homebridge-bondbridge/Development_History.md

-# homebridge-cmd4-bondbridge
+# homebridge-bondbridge

 ## Introduction
-This `homebridge-cmd4-bondbridge` plugin is specifically designed for ceiling fan with `Hunter Pacific LOGIC remote control` based on Bond V2 OpenAPI.
+This `homebridge-bondbridge` plugin is specifically designed for ceiling fan with `Hunter Pacific LOGIC remote control` based on Bond V2 OpenAPI.

 There is already a very advanced `homebridge-bond` plugin (https://github.com/aarons22/homebridge-bond), also based on Bond V2 OpenAPI, to control all devices mapped onto `Bond Bridge`.
 It is also very easy to set up!

 However, if your remote control (like my `LOGIC` remote control) is not in the `Bond Bridge` database, you need to map each button of your remote into `Bond Bridge` manually.
 The device created manually this way is referred to as `Raw Recorded Device`.
 The potential issue with `Raw Recorded Device` is that the accessories created on Homekit using `homebridge-bond` plugin may not be as intuitive as you want it to be and also may not be as functional as the remote itself.
 This is the case for me, as such, I have decided to code this alternative plugin.

-This plugin is not a standalone plugin but one which piggy-back on existing `homebridge-cmd4` plugin which takes care of the creation of accessories in HomeKit and all the communications with HomeKit.
-All I need to do is to code a `BondBridge.sh` bash script to take care of the interations between `homebridge-cmd4` and `Bond Bridge`.
+This plugin is not a standalone plugin but one which piggy-back on existing `homebridge-myplace` plugin which takes care of the creation of accessories in HomeKit and all the communications with HomeKit.
+All I need to do is to code a `BondBridge.sh` bash script to take care of the interations between `homebridge-myplace` and `Bond Bridge`.

 ## Hunter Pacific LOGIC remote control
 My `Hunter Pacific` `LOGIC` remote control is a very comprehensice Ceiling Fan remote control.
 It provides 4 speeds Fan with 4 levels Timer (1, 2, 3 and 6 hours) and 7 levels Light dimmer which also comes with 4 levels Timer.
 This remote control allows the Fan Speed and the Light dimmer to be set even when the Fan or Light is in Off state.
 The setting of the Fan speed when the Fan is Off will turn On the Fan.
 The setting of the dimmer when the Light is Off will not turn On the Light.